ddrohan/dynamic-web-dev-labs/lab04/step_4.md

 ## Updating the Navigation Bar

-Once again, adding the link is quite straightforward so open up your **index.html** page and add the following html code to the list of links
+Once again, adding the link is quite straightforward so open up your **index.ejs** page and add the following html code to the list of links

 ```html
 <li><a href="#contact"><i class="fa fa-comment"></i> Contact</a></li>

 ```
-Save the file and a quick refresh of the page in your browser should display the expected result.
+Save the file and a quick reboot of the page in your browser should display the expected result.

 ---